Welcome to the High School Science Fair Program

 All high school students within the boundaries of the West Linn-Wilsonville School District are eligible to participate in the CREST-Jane Goodall Science Symposium.
-The CJGSS is a competitive science and engineering fair that qualifies students for advanced high school competitions, including Northwest Science Expo (NWSE) and the Intel International Science and Engineering Fair (ISEF).
+The CJGSS is a competitive science and engineering fair that qualifies students for advanced high school science competitions, including the state-level Northwest Science Expo (NWSE) and the International Science and Engineering Fair (ISEF).
 Our program is known among students and staff as "ISEF."
 Students compete for category awards, scholarships, cash prizes, travel opportunities and recognition from nationally-recognized organizations.